-10.1 GENERAL CONSTRUCTION REGULATIONS
+GENERAL CONSTRUCTION REGULATIONS 10.1

-10.1.1 The team designates one builder to serve as captain for the entire competition.

-10.1.2 All construction activities are conducted within the site boundary.
-The host school marks the site boundary and its enclosed features on the floor before the competition, as illustrated by the Site Plan Diagram.

-10.1.3 Builders who start at the dock in the river will be designated as barges for the entirety of timed construction.
+- 10.1.1 The team designates one builder to serve as captain for the entire competition. - 10.1.2 All construction activities are conducted within the site boundary.
+The host school marks the site boundary and its enclosed features on the floor before the competition, as illustrated by the Site Plan Diagram. - 10.1.3 Builders who start at the dock in a river will be designated as barges for the entirety of timed construction.
 Barges are included in the total count of builders.
-A builder who is not a barge at the start of timed construction cannot become a barge.

-10.1.4 Builders on the ground in the construction zones and barges in the river put members together to assemble the bridge.

-10.1.5 Builders carry members, tools, loose nuts, and loose bolts across the transportation zones.

-10.1.6 Builders shall wear hardhats that meet ANSI standard Z89.1 and protective eyewear or safety goggles that meet ANSI standard Z87.1 as personal protective equipment during all construction activities.

-10.1.7 There may be multiple constructed portions.
-If a member that is part of the constructed portion is removed from contact with the constructed portion, it becomes an individual member again.
+A builder who is not a barge at the start of timed construction cannot become a barge. - 10.1.4 Builders on the ground in the construction zones and barges in the rivers put members together to assemble the bridge. - 10.1.5 Builders carry members, tools, loose nuts, and loose bolts across the transportation zones. - Builders shall wear hardhats that meet ANSI standard Z89.1 and protective eyewear or safety goggles that meet ANSI standard Z87.1 as personal protective equipment during all construction activities. - 10.1.7 There may be multiple constructed portions.
+If a member that is part of the constructed portion is removed from contact with the constructed portion, it becomes an individual member again. - 10.1.8 Builders are not allowed on the island between the two river segments, except to retrieve a member, bolt, nut, or tool resulting from an accident.